Calculating The Area Of An Ellipse In C++ - C++ Programming Tutorial

 Explanation:

-This C++ program calculates and displays the area of an ellipse using the lengths of its semi-major and semi-minor axes.
-The user is prompted to input these values, and the program uses the formula πab to compute the area.
+This C++ software computes and presents the area of an ellipse based on the measurements of its semi-major and semi-minor axes.
+The user is requested to provide these dimensions, following which the software applies the formula πab to determine the area.

 Example 2: